-H.S.T.A.: HSTA is a unique mentoring program that prepares participating high school students to enter and succeed in STEM-based (Science, Technology, Engineering and Mathematics) undergraduate and graduate degree programs.
-HSTA strives to increase college attendance of students from underrepresented minority, disadvantaged, and/or rural backgrounds and increase healthcare providers in rural and underserved communities.
-HSTA students develop research projects under the mentorship of teachers that address health issues faced by their communities.
-In FY23, WVU collaborated with HSTA clubs in 25 of the 27 HSTA counties with 749 students participating.
+H.S.T.A.: HSTA is a unique mentoring program in WV that prepares participating high school students to enter and succeed in STEM-based (Science, Technology, Engineering and Mathematics) undergraduate and graduate degree programs.
+HSTA strives to increase college attendance of students from underrepresented minority, disadvantage, and/or rural backgrounds.
+In addition to health profession-related presentations and field trips, HSTA students develop research projects under the mentorship of teachers that examine, and address health issues faced by their communities.
+In FY24 WVU collaborated with HSTA clubs in all 27 HSTA counties in WV with 684 students participating.
+Of the HSTA student participants, 98.5% attended schools in rural and/or underserved areas and/or a disadvantaged school.

-Rural Health Day: An annual event that brings pre-health undergraduate students together to learn through various speakers and hands-on activities about the medical school application process and health professions career opportunities in rural areas.
-RHD was held on April 1, 2023 at the WVU Health Sciences Center in Morgantown, West Virginia.
-Nearly 50 students from colleges and universities in West Virginia and Maryland attended.
-62% stated that they would stay in West Virginia after training.
+Rural Health Day: An annual event that brings pre-health undergraduate students together to learn more through various speakers and hands-on activities about the medical school application process and health professions career opportunities in rural areas.
+RHD was held on April 6, 2024, at the WVU Health Sciences Center in Morgantown, WV.
+Students participated from colleges and universities in WV, PA, MD, and OH.

-R.U.S.H.: The Rural Undergraduate Shadowing in Healthcare Program is designed to provide pre-health participants with a unique experience that offers insight into what it is like to practice in rural West Virginia.
+R.U.S.H.: The Rural Undergraduate Shadowing in Healthcare Program is designed to provide pre-medical participants with a unique experience that offers insight into what it is like to practice a health profession in rural WV.
 Selected students were placed in Calhoun, Upshur, Jefferson, Pendleton, and Wyoming counties for the 20-hour shadowing program.
-All seven students reported the experience increased their interest in rural health.
+All six students reported the experience increased their interest in rural health.

 PREP: Pipeline Rural Education Program introduces WVU rising juniors and seniors to pathways into rural healthcare professions.
-In FY23, the second cohort of fourteen students participated and completed the program.
-Requirements included attending a RHIG meeting, two Project REACH events, one Rural Immersion, attending Rural Health Day, and the completion of a rural healthcare topics poster.
+In FY24, the third cohort of ten students participated and completed the program.
+Requirements included attending RHIG meetings, a Project REACH event, one Rural Immersion, attending Rural Health Day, and the completion of a rural healthcare topics poster.